icerpc/icerpc-csharp/BUILDING.md

 build.cmd -build
 ```

-This command builds slicec-cs, all the IceRpc assemblies and the IceRpc tests with the default configuration (debug).
+This command builds slicec-cs, all the IceRpc assemblies, and the IceRpc tests with the default configuration (debug).

 The -build/--build action is optional since it's the default build action.